tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 >We appreciate your <select><option hidden>Platitude</option><option>continued patience</option><option>passionate support</option><option>angry tweets</option></select> and are excited to announce the additions of <select><option hidden>Player #1 You'd Least Expect</option><option>Fly</option><option>Dendi</option><option>Poopkid</option></select> and <select><option hidden>Player #2 You'd Least Expect</option><option>s4</option><option>Doublelift</option><option>HookGangGod</option></select> to our Dota 2 team.

 **What can we expect?** Several hundred threads on */r/dota2/new/* justifying, decrying, and celebrating every minute-to-minute moment during EG matches.

-Oh, how are they going to do in the tournament?
-Hell if I know.

 **How to sound smart talking about EG** "The current EG roster is the largest waste of potential in the history of dota."